myronhuang/hacker-news-redesign/README.md

 2. `npm install` to download node modules
 3. `npm start` to start dev server

+## GitHub Pages Deployment

+A deployed version of the app can be found here: [https://myronhuang.github.io/hacker-news-redesign/](https://myronhuang.github.io/hacker-news-redesign/)

+The code for the deployed version is found in the `deploy` branch.
+The main difference between `deploy` and `master` is that `deploy` used `HashRouter` while `master` uses `BrowserRouter` for routing. `HashRouter` is used for deployed version because to allow for client-side routing in GitHub pages.

 ## Core Features Implemented

 1. Mockup implemented with React and Redux